PredixDev/MobileExample-iOSService-Sample/README.md

     PredixMobilityConfiguration.additionalBootServicesToRegister = [VendorIDService.self]

 This informs the iOS Predix Mobile SDK framework to load your new service when the app starts, thus making it available to your webapp.
+As you can see, the `additionalBootServicesToRegister` property is an array that can contain a number of services.

 #### Step 3 - Review the code